niiknow/vestacp/docs/php-fpm.md

 include /etc/nginx/location_optmz_php.conf;
 ```

-This assume that you're running Gogs web on port 10080 so it proxy to that port.
-Your gogs app.ini may look like so:
+This assume that you're running Gogs Web on port 10080 so we proxy that port.
+Your gogs `app.ini` may look like so:

 ```
 $ cat app.ini
 APP_NAME = Your Git Service